Yves Zenou: Research

 Zenou has been working in different areas in economics such as urban economics, labor economics, development economics, game theory, network economics, crime, segregation, discrimination, etc. both from a theoretical and empirical perspective.
 He developed the concept of ‘key player’ in network economics to help determine the individuals/agents that are the key actors in an economy.
 In crime, key players are the criminals who, once removed, lead to the highest reduction in total criminal activity.
 Originally developed for analyzing criminal activity, the key player theory is proving useful across multiple settings, such that of banking, crime, financial markets, macroeconomics, developing economies, and R&D issues.
 By identifying these key players, the outcomes were found to be more efficient than when targeting other agents such as the most active ones.

 Zenou researched in 1999 about the reasons why rich families tend to live in the center of European cities such as Paris and why poor families tend to reside in the center of American cities such as downtown Detroit.
 Using an amenity-based theory, Zenou and his co-authors showed that the location of different income groups is related to the spatial pattern of amenities (such as restaurants, theatres, parks, etc.) in a city.
 Zenou takes the example of Paris (where there is a higher average income in the center) and compares with Detroit (where there is a lower average area income in the central area).
 The main result is to show that the rich in European cities are sensitive to the amenities provided by the center of the cities and are, therefore, more inclined to live in a city's central area if it has a greater amenity advantage over the suburbs.
 The opposite is true is American cities.

-In 2009, Zenou published an article about ‘Peer Effects and Social Networks in Education’.
-This was the first article that investigated how the position in the network of each student affects his or her education outcome.
-It shows that being more central in a network does have a positive impact on the grades of the students because of the complementarity of study efforts between different peers in the same classroom.